Setting Up Database Monitoring for Azure Database for MySQL

 Before you begin

-- MySQL on Azure VMs, Single Server, Flexible Server
+MySQL on Azure VMs, Single Server, Flexible Server (Query Activity and Wait Event collection are not supported for Flexible Server)

-- The Agent must connect directly to the host being monitored, preferably through the instance endpoint.
+The Datadog Agent must connect directly to the host being monitored, preferably through the instance endpoint.
 The Agent should not connect to the database through a proxy, load balancer, or connection pooler.
-While this can be an anti-pattern for client applications, each Agent must have knowledge of the underlying hostname and should stick to a single host for its lifetime, even in cases of failover.
-If the Datadog Agent connects to different hosts while it is running, the values of metrics will be incorrect.
+If the Agent connects to different hosts while it is running (as in the case of failover, load balancing, and so on), the Agent calculates the difference in statistics between two hosts, producing inaccurate metrics.

 Configure the following in the server parameters and then restart the server for the settings to take effect: